Source: Transportation Research Board (1994) Highway Capacity Manual, 3rd Edition. sf = free flow speed, v = volume, c = capacity, a = 0.15 and b=4.

 - (A) Free Flow Traffic.
 Users are practically unaffected by the presence of other vehicles on a road section.
 The choice of speed and the maneuverability are free.
-The level of comfort is excellent as the driver needs minimal attention.
-The volume to capacity ratio is usually below 0.2.
+The level of comfort is excellent, as drivers need minimal attention.
+The volume-to-capacity ratio is usually below 0.2.

 - (B) Steady Traffic.
 The presence of other vehicles begins to affect the behavior of individual drivers.
 The choice of the speed is free, but the maneuverability has somewhat decreased.
-The comfort is excellent, as the driver simply needs to keep an eye on nearby vehicles.
+The comfort is excellent, as drivers simply need to keep an eye on nearby vehicles.

 - (C) Steady Traffic but Limited.
 The presence of other vehicles affects drivers.
 The choice of the speed is affected and maneuvering requires vigilance.
-The level of comfort decreases quickly at this level, because the driver has a growing impression of being caught between other vehicles.
+The level of comfort decreases quickly at this level, because drivers have a growing impression of being caught between other vehicles.

 - (D) Steady Traffic at High Density.
 The speed and the maneuverability are severely reduced.
-Low level of comfort for the driver, as collisions with other vehicles must constantly be avoided.
-A slight increase of the traffic risks causing some operational problems and saturating the network.
+Low level of comfort for drivers, as collisions with other vehicles, must constantly be avoided.
+A slight increase in the traffic risks causing some operational problems and saturating the network.

 - (E) Traffic at Saturation.
 Low but uniform speed.
 Maneuverability is possible only under constraint for another vehicle.
-The user is frustrated.
+Users are in a state of frustration.

 - (F) Congestion.
 Unstable speed with the formation of waiting lines at several points.
 Cycles of stop and departure with no apparent pattern because created by the behavior of other drivers.
-High level of vigilance is required for the user with practically no comfort.
-At this level the volume to capacity ratio exceeds 1, implying that the road segment is used above design capacity.
+A high level of vigilance is required for the user with practically no comfort.
+At this level, the volume-to-capacity ratio exceeds 1, implying that the road segment is used above design capacity.